Can drinking alcohol cause hair loss?

 Instead of alcohol

 It’s essential to have some rest after work or during the weekend.
 We all should have some time to forget problems and focus on enjoying the moment.
 There are several different ways to do that.
 Try to find yours.
-Some just want to spend more time with loved ones, others like to go out with friends.
-Maybe you prefer going on a short trip or just taking your guitar and get lost while playing your favourite songs at home.
+Some just want to spend more time with loved ones.
+Others like to go out with friends.
+Maybe you prefer taking your guitar and get lost while playing your favourite songs at home.
 Read a new book or try a new sport.
 After an exhausting week, it’s essential to enjoy yourself to your heart’s content and start the next week with new energy.
 We can agree about that.
 But unfortunately it’s another example for easy to say, harder to do.
 Most people have no time for themselves.
 The reason can be having too many things to arrange but sometimes a better time management could help.

 What to do to prevent medical conditions (not limited only to hair loss) caused by alcohol?